hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 | EW202242 | weekly rate | 1 | sample | 1 | 3 |
 | EW202242 | weekly rate | 1 | sample | 2 | 3 |

 We will develop tools that support multiple formats for the submissions, including csv, zipped csv, and parquet.
-Initial data loading functions will load data and return standard data types for each language (e.g. data frames).
+Initial data loading functions will load data and return standard data output types for each language (e.g. data frames).

 ## Other output types
 Some other possible model output representations have been proposed, but are not included on the list above.
 We document these other proposals and the reasons for their omissions here:

-* Other types of point forecasts.
+* Other output types of point forecasts.
 * Bin probability.
 Two notes:
    * If the bins have open left endpoints and closed right endpoints, bin probabilities can be calculated directly from CDF values.
    * We considered a system with a more flexible specification of bin endpoint inclusion status, but noted two disadvantages: